om4rezz/pytms/README.md

 # install the requirements >> $ pip install -r requirements.txt

-Data downloaded from API to MySQL tables have been done with the following parameters
+Captured data from API to MySQL tables have been grabbed with the following parameters:

 <api_secret>  : w5a6tj96tbvq39u74wmtyamd